 The wisdom of nature is alive on your skin

+Our skin is home to around 1,000 species of bacteria.
 With ten times the number of microorganisms than all the stars in the Milky Way, your skin microbiome cloaks every inch of your skin.
-Some of these microbes are helpful, some harmful ~ nurturing this delicate balance is the key to strengthening your skin’s innate immunity.
+Most of our skin microbiome is found in the top of hair follicles and the epidermis' topmost layers.

 - UV damage